On the volume of a unit vector field in 3 dimensions via calibrations

-Inspired by \cite{GluckZiller}, we also apply the theory of calibrations to the search for the minimal volume vector fields on constant sectional curvature 3-manifolds.
+Inspired by \cite{GluckZiller}, we apply the theory of calibrations to the search for the minimal volume vector fields on oriented constant sectional curvature 3-manifolds.

 Let $X\in\XIS_M$ be a unit norm vector field on a given Riemannian $(n+1)$-manifold.
+For the moment it is easy to work in general dimension.

 Within the homology class of $X(M)\subset T^1M$, the absolute minimal volume unit vector fields are those for which $\varphi=\vol$ when restricted to the submanifold.
 In other words, $X$ has minimal volume when $X(M)$ is a calibrated or $\varphi$-submanifold of the pair $(T^1M,\varphi)$.
 Recalling $\vol_X$ from \eqref{Definition_volume}, the equation is equivalent to

 Certainly, every vector field induces a monomorphism $H_{n+1}(M)\hookrightarrow H_{n+1}(T^1M)$.
 And indeed we have a well-known fundamental relation, cf. \cite{HarLaw}: for any unit $X'\in\XIS_M$ in the same homology class as $X$,